 To maintain the O'Donnell Scholarship, students must have a 3.0 GPA overall and continue to major in English.

 Additional Expectations and Benefits of Selection as an O'Donnell Scholar include:

-- Sustained participation in the three following extracurricular activities: Green Blotter Literary Society, Wig and Buckle Theater Company, and La Vie Collegienne
+- Sustained participation in at least two of the following extracurricular activities: Green Blotter Literary Society, Wig and Buckle Theater Company, La Vie Collegienne, Writing: a Life.

 The J. Robert O'Donnell Scholarship in Physics*

 The O’Donnell Scholarship in Physics is a $5,000 scholarship awarded on a competitive basis to high school seniors who have been offered admission to Lebanon Valley College.
 In our selection process for this scholarship, we look for students who: